 Fairbank and I did every thing and went everywhere together.
-We each had Brownie cameras with which we photographed the most approachable birds, gulls and terms on grass covered islets where they nested in dense species segregated colonies.
+We each had Brownie cameras with which we photographed the most approachable birds, gulls and terns on grass covered islets where they nested in dense species segregated colonies.
 At first we were taken to these places on expeditions organized by adults and our subjects were in crevices nests of speckled eggs and the mottled gray downey young wedged/for concealment and safety.
-With the acquisition of more sophisticated equipment, first Kodaks having faster shutter speeds and ultimately, as we became more proficient, Graflex Cameras, the sine qua non for the naturalist.
+With the acquisition of more sophisticated equipment, first kodaks having faster shutter speeds and ultimately, as we became more proficient, Graflex Gameras, the sine qua non for the naturalist.
 With these we spent hours at a time crouded into a tiny canvass blind that I had designed and mother had sewed together. photographing gulls in their crouded colonies and, the most appealing and exciting of all avian subjects, ospreys or fish hawks.
 In those years of our youth ospreys were very abundant along the coast of Maine.
 They built their bulky stick nests, some in trees, but the great majority on the ground on rocky ledges and treeless headlands.
-On EXEXXXXXX Great Spruce Head Island where we lived only one of seven osprey nests was built in a tree; all the others were located around the perifery of the island on tidal islets or barren points of ten feet from the nest after the eggs had hatched rock.
-At these places we would set up our blind and crawl in with camera, sandwiches and a thermos of water.
+On EMEXIZER Great Spruce Head Island where we lived only one of seven osprey nests was built in a tree; all the others were located around the perifery of the island on tidal islets or barren points of ten feet from the nest after the eggs had hatched rock.
+At these places, we would set up our blind/and crawl in with camera, sandwiches and a thermos of water.
 We never had to wait long for the birds to accept the blind as an inanimate addition to the environment and to return to brood and feed their young.
-One adult would keep watch at the nest, stareing at the blind and xthexexexexet the with its camera eye xamera/while its mate is off fishing.
-Moon Its return with a fish was always an exciting moment both for us in the blind and the birds out side accompanied always with enthusiastic pierceing whistles by the mate on the nest.
+One adult would keep watch at the nest, stareing at the blind and xikk xxxxxxxxxxxxxxxxx with its camera eye xamera/while its mate is off fishing.
+Maxa Its return with a fish was always an exciting moment both for us in the blind and the birds out side accompanied always with enthusiastic pierceing whistles by the mate on the nest.

-Fairbank and I during whose first years inxxxime on the were not attracted by Island/the paserines, the song birds of the Maine coast.didxmatxattractx group www.www.unlike the more birds of woodland and prairie of the middle west we were familiar with.
-We knew a few songs, those of the hermit thrush, the song sparrow and the white-throats whistle, but the wood warblers were a grampx confusing too identify without prolonged observation, which we did not have the patignce to do.
-We found a few nests of these species and marveled complexity at the beauty and delicacy of their construction and the beauty of tiny nestled the/speckled eggs/within them.
-With our bulky equipment thereaves it was impossible to photograph them, least of all their creators.
-Not until years later, following an abortive period of research in science, with equipment especially adapted to the purpose did I return to to photograph the paserines, and then it was/the wood warblers in particular that I devoted all my time in the spring of the year.
+Fairbank and I during whose first years inxxxime on the were not attracted by Island/the paserines, the song birds of the Maine coast.dixxxxixxxixxxix group ware a mysterious and difficult/ to identify groups unlike the more birds of woodland and prairie of the middle west we were familiar with.
+We knew a few songs, those of the hermit thrush, the song sparrow and the white-throats whistle, but the wood warblers were a grampx confusing too group whose songs and plumages were/difficult toxxixxixxixx for us to